-The IRS has stockpiled 4,600 guns and five million rounds of ammunition as of Jan.
-1, 2019 according to a report from OpenTheBooks published in 2020.
-With Democrats calling for $80 billion in additional funding and the hiring of 87,000 new IRS agents, how much will this arsenal grow?
+The IRS has 4,600 guns and five million rounds of ammunition according to a report from OpenTheBooks published in 2020.
+With Democrats on the verge of passing $80 billion in additional funding to facilitate the hiring of 87,000 new agents, how much will this arsenal grow?

 The Democrats’ push to increase the size and power of the IRS has significant criminal justice and basic due process ramifications.